 Goldens, like any dog, can also be prone to barking if bored.
 Also, consider the noise if you have a large dog running around on floors.
 What will neighbors below hear?

 What’s your schedule?
 Do you work all day and won’t be around.
 Do you work shifts or part-time, or is someone home most of the time?
 What tools will you have in place to ensure your Golden physical, mental, and socialization needs are met, as well as adequate bathroom breaks.

 Golden Retrievers are extremely intelligent and highly active dogs, which means they need adequate physical exercise and mental stimulation.
 Dogs need socialization with other people and dogs as well.

-Balancing physical, mental, and social needs ensure your Golden Retriever is healthy of body, mind, and spirit.
+Balancing physical, mental, and social needs ensure your Golden Retriever is healthy in body, mind, and spirit.

 Also, keep in mind that Golden Retrievers are highly social dogs and bond closely with their owners or family.
 They prefer to be where their people are.
-They can be prone to separation anxiety if left alone for long durations.
+Therefore, they can be prone to separation anxiety if left alone for long durations.

 A whining and howling dog could pose issues with neighbors.
 Never mind the duress it puts on the dog.

 The welfare of the dog, and respect for your neighbors, need to be first and second on the list when considering a dog for apartment living.
 Make sure your schedule allows for meeting the physical, mental and social needs of your Golden Retriever.